Search

 5. System structure: Several isolated applications turn out to be impractical in everyday life – a holistic HR software is needed.

 6. Operation: The user interface is too complex.
-New employees need a lot of time to familiarise themselves.
+New employees need a lot of time to familiarize themselves.

 Many entrepreneurs shy away from the change, especially if the software was introduced not so long ago.
 But remember: changing HR software costs time, money and certainly nerves.
 But living with a time-consuming or uncomfortable solution only out of convenience is neither consistent nor economical in the long run.